-Mann was born in a poor family and grew up in poverty.
-He got his early education in a one-room schoolhouse by comparatively poor teachers.
-As he was curious about the study.
-So, he managed to educate himself in the Franklin town library.
+Mann was born into a poor family and grew up in poverty.
+He got his early education in a one-room schoolhouse with comparatively poor teachers.
+As he was curious about the study, he managed to educate himself in the Franklin town library.

 It may be his own experience with getting an education during his upbringing that burned a fire to improving public education inside him.

 At the age of 20, Mann attended Brown University as a Sophomore.
 Where he studied law and expanded his interest in social reform.
-Before his election to the Massachusetts House of Representatives he practice law till 1827.
+Before his election to the Massachusetts House of Representatives, he practices law till 1827.
 He served there till 1833.